 Investing in Cryptocurrency with a self-directed IRA

-- Cryptocurrency may not be purchased personally and sold to your retirement plan
+- Cryptocurrency may not be purchased personally and sold to your retirement plan.

 - For income tax reporting purposes, digital currency is deemed personal property by the IRS as stated in Internal Revenue Bulletin 2014-16, Notice 2014-21.